Derek Bentley: Crime

-On the night of Sunday, 2 November 1952, Bentley and Craig broke into the warehouse of the Barlow & Parker confectionery company at 27–29 Tamworth Road, Croydon.
-Craig armed himself with a Colt New Service .455 Webley calibre revolver, the barrel of which he had shortened so that it could be carried easily in his pocket.
+On the night of Sunday 2 November 1952, Bentley and Craig broke into the warehouse of the Barlow & Parker confectionery company at 27–29 Tamworth Road, Croydon.
+Craig armed himself with a .455 Webley calibre Colt New Service revolver, the barrel of which he had shortened so that it could be carried easily in his pocket.
 He also carried a number of undersized rounds for the revolver, some of which he had modified by hand to fit the gun.
-Bentley carried a small knife and a knuckle-duster, which had been given to him by Craig, who had been fined the previous year for possessing a firearm without a certificate.
+Bentley carried a small knife and a knuckleduster, which had been given to him by Craig, who had been fined the previous year for possessing a firearm without a certificate.

 At around 9:15 pm, neighbours called police after spotting Craig and Bentley climbing over the gate and up a drainpipe to the roof of the warehouse.
 When police arrived, Craig and Bentley hid behind the lift-housing.
 Craig taunted the police.
 One of the officers, Detective Constable Frederick Fairfax, climbed the drainpipe to the roof and grabbed hold of Bentley, who broke free.
 What happened then is uncertain: police witnesses later claimed that Fairfax ordered Craig to "Hand over the gun, lad" and Bentley shouted, "Let him have it, Chris".
 Craig fired, striking Fairfax in the shoulder.
 Fairfax was nonetheless again able to restrain Bentley, who told Fairfax that Craig had further ammunition for the gun.
 Bentley had not used the two weapons in his pockets.

 Additional uniformed police officers arrived.
 The first to reach the roof was Police Constable Sidney Miles, who was immediately killed by a shot to the head.
 After exhausting his ammunition and being cornered, Craig jumped 30 feet (10 metres) from the roof onto a greenhouse, fracturing his spine and left wrist.